Hints and tips - 10 minute read

-For many of you, you’re probably working from home and supporting your students that are working at home too.
-This is a new and challenging time to rethink how we teach and support students from afar.
+For many of you, you’re probably used to working from home and in the classroom now supporting your students that are working at home too.

 For our psychology subjects we have a number of free resources that you might already be familiar with: ExamBuilder - currently available for A Level Psychology only, candidate exemplars, past papers, practice papers and SAMs and of course the valuable examiner reports.
 From your feedback we know these are useful tools to support your teaching.

-If you have not been on Interchange recently, I recommend that you download the June 2019 question papers, mark schemes, examiner reports with the matching candidate exemplars.
+If you have not been on Interchange recently, I recommend that you download the June 2019 and November 2020 question papers, mark schemes, examiner reports with the matching candidate exemplars.

 The planning and teaching page on our website for our GCSE and A Level qualifications is worth a look.
 To save you time I’ve summarised the most useful sections:

 Remember not all activities should involve technology.
 You could get creative with the activities you set, and allow your students to get a break from the computer screen while still applying their understanding to psychological concepts.